Detachment

 door_07

 Detachment helps us to focus on God.
-Just like my example about my phone games, I would get a feeling or thought that I should be reading something spiritual.
-But instead I would say to myself later, this is how we so easily offend God by choosing something that is uttertly unimportant.
+Just like with my phone games, I would often get a feeling or thought that I should be reading something spiritual instead.
+But then I'd tell myself, "Later."
+This is how we so easily offend God—by choosing something utterly unimportant over what truly matters.

-We can have excessive attachment to things, such as greed, envy and pride.
-I started downsizing things like clothes, shoes, bags and even too much furniture.
-All these things are not necessary to have true happiness in life and especially not with God.
+We can be overly attached to material things, leading to greed, envy, and pride.
+I began downsizing my possessions like clothes, shoes, bags, and even excess furniture.
+I've realized that these items are not essential for true happiness, especially in our relationship with God.

-It's funny as I was writing this I was listening to an old movie and the women in it made a comment, "When you see a Hurse you don't see a U-Haul attached."
-I laughed it was so fitting to this conversation.
+Interestingly, as I was writing this, I overheard a line from an old movie: "When you see a hearse, you don't see a U-Haul attached."
+It made me laugh because it's so fitting for this discussion.

 Is it time for you to simplify your possessions?

-Through prayer, we can seek God's guidance and strength to let go of our attachments.
+Through prayer, we can seek God's guidance and strength to help us let go of our attachments.
+It's about making thoughtful choices and recognizing what truly matters.

 What are some Challenges and Rewards of Letting Go?